eghuro/crawlcheck/README.md

 ### Tech

 Crawlcheck's engine currently runs on Python 2.7 and uses SQLite3 as a database backend.
-Report website is using Ruby on Rails.
+Report website is using Ruby on Rails and Bootstrap.
 Crawlcheck uses a number of open source projects to work properly:
 * [Yapsy] - plugin framework
 * [sqlite3] - data storage